rant-lang/reference/src/stdlib/generators.md

 ### Parameters

 **`input`** &larr; `int | float` <br/>
-The input number to shred.
+The input number to that the output numbers should add up to.

 **`count`** &larr; `int` <br/>
-The number of parts to shred `input` into.
+The amount of numbers to generate.

 **`variance`** &larr; `int | float` <br/>
 The maximum absolute difference between any two generated numbers.